MÁV Class 411

 The MÁV Class 411 was a class of steam locomotives used by Hungarian railways.

 History

 After World War II, Hungary, like many of the war-torn European countries, suffered a severe shortage of motive power, with much of the MÁV stock either damaged, destroyed, or confiscated by German forces to replace their damaged equipment.
 The US Government offered Hungary a $150 million commodity loan and a part of this was used to purchase 510 pieces of the USATC S160 Class steam locomotives, for $10,000 each.
 The negotiations started in 1946, with the first engines arriving in May 1947.
-The origins of the Hungarian S160s were as follows:
+The origins of the Hungarian S160s were: